-If you weren’t scheduling regular one-on-ones with your team members before 2020, the peaks and valleys and twists and turns of the high-stakes roller coaster ride we have been on have surely convinced you by now that they are an invaluable touchpoint for every effective leader with their people.
+If you weren’t scheduling regular one-on-ones with your team members before 2020, the peaks and valleys and twists and turns of the high-stakes roller coaster ride of Covid has surely convinced you by now that they are an invaluable touchpoint for every effective leader with their people.
 Perhaps your direct reports have even put these meetings on your calendar as they forge new ways to work effectively in a pandemic-impacted world.

 Now topping the list of workplace concerns is burnout, with mental health and wellness being one of the most requested benefits by younger workers.
 The “Deloitte Global 2021 Millennial and Gen Z Survey” found that for over 27,000 workers under 40, nearly half ranked mental health as their number one or two priority.
 In addition to the medical provisions offered by employers, leaders should be building trust with every person so they can have regular conversations that keep their fingers on the pulse of each team member.
 Are you aware of what makes them tick—their drivers or motivators—and what ticks them off—their triggers?
 Do you know where each is on the scale of “bored” to “overwhelmed?”